mindsharelabs/mindshare-api/README.md

 # Changelog:

+##2.2.5
+- Added a series of Gutenberg blocks that have become widely used across our sites.
+- Fixed some minor disiplay and php notice bugs.

 ## 2.1.3
 - Fixed an issue with multiple accordion blocks triggering each other.
 - Generally usability upgrades to container block.